Creamy Onion Garlic Bread

 Oh, Lord, y’all.
 Have I got a recipe for you.

 The other day I was flipping through my rather large stack of unread cooking magazines searching for recipes to tear out and save for later.
-I came across a recipe for Creamy Onion Garlic Bread and my heart stopped.
+I came across a recipe for how to make homemade garlic bread – creamy onion garlic bread, to be precise – and my heart stopped.
 The name alone was enough to make my mouth start watering.
 It wasn’t pretty.

 I hurriedly ripped the recipe out, because with ingredients like onions and garlic it had to be good, right?
 Well, yeah, I’m sure it probably was a “good” recipe, but it wasn’t what I was hoping for.
 The list of ingredients included garlic powder, but no real garlic, and that, my friends, is a real tragedy.

-Here’s what you’ll need: cream cheese, butter, mayonnaise (if you’re a mayo hater, just double the amount of cream cheese), parmesan cheese, garlic, garlic powder, green onions, salt and pepper.
+Here’s what you’ll need to make the best garlic bread recipe ever: cream cheese, butter, mayonnaise (if you’re a mayo hater, just double the amount of cream cheese), Parmesan cheese, garlic, garlic powder, green onions, salt and pepper.
 Oh, and a loaf of french bread.

-(If you are really hungry, and I don’t blame you one bit if you are, go ahead and pop both of these into the oven.
-If, however, you prefer to save one of these loaves of bread for another time, just pop it into the freezer for thirty minutes.
+The bread gets sliced in half, so I’ll bake one half of the loaf right away and pop the other half in the freezer for another day.
+This is easy to freeze – just stick it into the freezer, uncovered, for thirty minutes.
 After thirty minutes the topping should be frozen enough not to smear all over the place.
 Wrap it tightly in aluminum foil and freeze until needed.
 Bake it straight from the freezer at 400 degrees for 10-15 minutes.
-Keep an eye on it, though, you won’t want it to get too brown and crunchy.)
+Keep an eye on it, though, you won’t want it to get too brown and crunchy.

 - 4 oz. cream cheese, room temperature